IBMStreams/streamsx.inet/tests/FrameworkTests/README.md

 If the Streams instance is not running, a domain and an instance is created from the scratch and started.
 You can force the creation of instance and domain with command line option `--clean`

-In the standard environment the ftp-test server is started automatically from the test script.
-If the property `TTPR_ftpServerHost` is set to a non empty value, the automatic start is skipped and the provided server is used.
-In this case the properties `TTPR_ftpServerUser` and `TTPR_ftpServerPasswd` must provide the username and password for the ftp-tests.
-You can skip the ftp test cases if the property `TTPR_ftpServerHost` is set to an empty value.

-In the standard environment the http-test server is started automatically from the test script.
-If the property `TTPR_httpServerHost` is set, the automatic start is skipped and the provided server is used.
-In this case you must also provide `TTPR_httpServerAddr` and `TTPR_httpsServerAddr`.
-This values must have the form <hostname>:<port>

-The inet toolkit is expected in directory `../../com.ibm.streamsx.inet/` and must be built with the current Streams version.
-The inet toolkit samples are expected in `TTRO_streamsxInetSamplesPath`.

 Use command line option `-D <name>=<value>` to set external variables or provide a new properties file with command line option
 `--properties <filename>`.
 The standard properties file is `tests/TestProperties.sh`.

-## Requirements

-The test framework requires an valid Streams installation and environment.

-The ftp test server requires the packages **vsftpd** and **ftp**.
-Additionally the current user must be able to execute `service vsftpd start` without password interaction (sudoers configuration).
-Alternatively you can start the ftp server by hand and provide property `TTPR_ftpServerHost`.
-If the standard setup of the ftp server is used, an user `ftpuser` with password `streams` is required.

-The http test server requires a standard java 1.8 runtime.
-With the streams java runtime the ssl connections are not possible.
-The http test server requires that ports 8097 and 1443 are available at the local host.